 District Parent Involvement Policy #4130: This policy guides how our district will involve parents in the education of their students.
 This policy is reviewed each year with parents and updated as needed.
 If you would like to provide input into the revision of this policy, please contact the Special Programs office and/or be watching for information about a way to get involved.

-Parents Right to Know: Parents of children in schools that receive Title I, Part A funding have the right to request and receive information about the professional qualifications of teachers and instructional paraprofessionals in their building.
+Parents Right to to be Informed (Spanish): Parents of children in schools that receive Title I, Part A funding have the right to request and receive information about the professional qualifications of teachers and instructional paraprofessionals in their building.

 District and School Report Card